-The Act provides that the Series 2001-1 Bonds shall be issued by the Treasurer upon the certification of the Director of the amount of moneys needed for State Infrastructure Projects.
-The Certificate and Agreement contains that certification and certain covenants and undertakings of the Director and the Treasurer as conditions for the issuance of the Series 2001-1 Bonds.
+The Act provides that Obligations may be issued by the Treasurer upon the certification of the Director of the amount of moneys needed for State Infrastructure Projects or to refund Obligations issued for such purpose.
+The Certificate and Agreement contains that certification and certain covenants and undertakings of the Director and the Treasurer as conditions for the issuance of the Bonds.
 Under the Ohio Constitution, the term of any obligations involving expenditures contained in any agreement between the Treasurer and the Director shall be for a period not exceeding the then current two-year period for which appropriations for payments to the Treasurer have been made by the General Assembly.
 Provision may be made for renewals at the end of each term for another term not exceeding two years.